OussAmaX5ra/kodikos-AdVise/README.md

-# Facebook Marketing API Integration - FastAPI
+Facebook Marketing API Integration - FastAPI

-A complete FastAPI backend implementing server-side OAuth integration with Facebook Marketing/Graph API, including insights ingestion and secure token storage.
+Project Description

+Advise AI is an AI-powered advertising advisor designed specifically for Algerian e-commerce businesses, local brands, and SMBs who struggle to understand and optimize their online ads.

+Most merchants spend money blindly on Meta Ads, without knowing why results drop, how to scale properly, or how to fix common issues such as:

+Pixel misconfiguration

+Poor targeting & audience overlap

+Ineffective creatives

+Low conversion tracking & event errors

+Advise AI solves this by providing a simple, automated, data-driven advertising assistant that analyzes campaign data and guides users like a real marketing expert, helping them stop wasting money and scale confidently.

-## Features
+Features

-- Server-side OAuth 2.0 flow with Facebook
+Server-side OAuth 2.0 flow with Facebook

-- Long-lived token exchange and storage
+Long-lived token exchange and storage

-- Insights ingestion with pagination and error handling
+Insights ingestion with pagination and error handling

-- JWT-based user authentication
+JWT-based user authentication

-- SQLite database with SQLAlchemy
+SQLite database with SQLAlchemy

-- Placeholder page routes for frontend integration
+Placeholder page routes for frontend integration

-- Docker support
+Docker support

 ## Prerequisites